 But back to the post.

-It started with just a few words.
-Scattered thoughts, most of it nonsense.
+It started with just a few words, mostly nonsense.
 Appalling spelling and grammar (my English teacher would have strangled me at this point).

-Amazing.
-Fingertips striking a keyboard and jump-starting a dead brain.
+Fingertips tapping a keyboard and jump-starting a dead brain.

 Oil on linen